DRAGONMANU/Captcha_chrome-extension/README.md

 Click add "Load unpacked extension" and choose this directory The extension is enabled and THATS IT!!
 Moodle Captcha will be a dust in the past!

+By the way, if you handle Moodle, please note this security flaw and make the captcha more challenging if needed.